 Occupied Palestinian Territories

-We started working in the occupied Palestinian territories (oPt), in 2009 to support older people affected by the December 2008-January 2009 conflict.
+We started working in the occupied Palestinian territories in 2009 to support older people affected by the December 2008-January 2009 conflict.
 During the conflict, more than 1,300 people were killed, 3,500 injured and 100,000 displaced.
 Immediately after, we distributed food to older people and gave them psychosocial support to cope with the trauma.
 We also helped older people to restore their livelihoods and earn an income.

-Life story: Hadija, 82
+Life story: Ibrahim, 78

 Supporting older people in the occupied Palestinian territories

 In the last year, we have helped older people in several different areas:

 - With our Affiliate El Wedad in Gaza, we improved the psychological wellbeing of 690 older people through community support, including individual and group counselling sessions and recreational trips.

 - We improved the mobility and thus the autonomy and wellbeing of 500 older people through physiotherapy sessions and providing mobility aids, hearing aids, eye glasses and adult diapers.

 - In the Gaza Strip, we have increased the knowledge and understanding of community care givers and health providers on age-related physical and mental health conditions.

 - We have set up two age-friendly spaces or "Grandparents Houses" in Hebron and Gaza City.
 These are spaces where older people can socialise and get information on their rights and health.
 They can also have physiotherapy sessions.